Memorial Stadium (Wichita Falls)

 Memorial Stadium is an American football and soccer stadium in Wichita Falls, Texas located on Southwest Parkway at Barnett Road.
 It is owned and operated by the Wichita Falls Independent School District.

+Memorial Stadium was home to the Hirschi High School, S. H. Rider High School, and Wichita Falls High School athletics teams until those schools were closed in May 2024.
+It has also served as the home of the Midwestern State University football program since 1988.